anvbackman/Programvaruteknik-DT181G/Project/README.md

 ## Personal Reflections
 This project has been both challenging and rewarding.
 While being one of the most frustrating projects yet, I feel like I have ended up at what my first image of the project was.
+Even though the wish was to implement a more advanced version of the game, the project has been a great learning experience.
 The project allowed for a deeper understanding into the design patterns studied in the modules, giving a greater picture of their usability.
 Getting a feel of the Swing library, although challenging was informative.